ElSnoMan/python-stg-cert-one/README.md

 You would only need to switch out the `make`, `model` and `year` variables with the data from this table.

 > HINT: Pytest's `@pytest.mark.parameratize` decorator will be helpful once you have read the data from the file.

+## Challenge 11
+---

+Create `test_challenge11.py`.

+1. Write a webcrawler that will navigate to every page on copart.com

+> Don't worry about crawling all of the data for now because we don't want to seem like we're doing a DOS Attack

+## Challenge 12
+---

+This is the final challenge for the Level 2 Certification.

+This challenge will act as sort of a "Master Thesis" meaning that you need to do your own research and build your own solution.

+### Acceptance Criteria

+1. Create a mechanism to automatically trigger your tests
+2. Hook your tests to a reporting framework

+### Continuous Testing

+Part 1 of this challenge is to automatically trigger your tests.
+There are so many ways to do this, but to give you some help as to the tools that are out there, here's a list of possible options (remember, there are more):

+* Jenkins
+* TeamCity
+* Bamboo
+* Code Fresh

+### Reporting

+Part 2 of this challenge is to make your tests self-reporting.
+Again, there are many ways to do this.
+Maybe you save a spreadsheet with your results or send yourself an email.

+### Conclusion

+Challenge 12 is an opportunity to show what you learned throughout these challenges and really be creative and express your thoughts and ideas as code.
+Have fun with it, and as always, let us know if you have any questions.

+GOOD LUCK!

+## CERTIFICATION COMPLETE!

+1. Push all of your completed code to your repo
+2. Notify `Matt Chiang` or `Carlos Kidman`
+3. Code Review will be done
+4. Complete any requests that are given from review
+5. Once the challenges are signed off, you will receive the certification!